Reasons You Might Need to Change the Owner of Your Domain¶

-“Change of ownership” refers to any action of moving a domain name from a the owner account to another owner account, even if the declared owner does not actually change.
-In fact, you must make a change of ownership in the following cases:
+“Change of ownership” refers to any action of moving a domain name from one owner to another.
+You may need to change the owner in the following situations.

 If the current owner is a company

 A change in the identification number (Siren / Siret, etc.) of the company that owns the domain name

 A change of status in the company that owns the domain name

 An assignment of a domain name to any third party (even if you have an assignment agreement or if the future owner is somehow connected with the current owner of the domain name)

 A merger or absorption of the company owning the domain name by another company

 If the current owner is an individual

 An assignment of a domain name to any third party (even including if you have an assignment agreement or if the prospective owner is somehow connected has any connection with the current owner of the domain name).